ApostolSavov/rent-a-car/README.md

 # 🚗 <strong>rent-a-car</strong> 🚗

+## Backend is currently down (Heroku free tier no longer available...)

 Car renting and offering app made for a SoftUni Angular course.

 ## Fully deployed and built using the MEAN stack